 Bad news, you gotta hit that hill, especially when you don’t want to.

-You’ve heard the benefits of adding hills, but let’s recap them along with how to run them properly and how to add them to your training plan to get the maximum benefit!
-Running hills tips for everyone!
+Running uphill benefits are massive and sometimes surprising, so let’s recap them along with how to run them properly and how to add hill workouts to your training plan to get the maximum benefit!

 Here are just a few of the reasons that every running coach will put some hills in your plan and why some of the fastest runners you know make them a regular part of training:

 Your muscles learn to contract with more force and power.

-You begin to fatigue less as you improve muscle elasticity
+You begin to fatigue less as you improve muscle elasticity.

 Increased cardiovascular abilities to due harder efforts, allow you to run harder and faster on flat ground.

-It’s impossible to heel strike running up hill
+It’s impossible to heel strike running uphill.

 Shorter strides both up and down ensure you land mid-foot.

 Stronger muscles to hold form when fatigued

-Calories.
 Let’s be honest I love that hills burn more calories too because one of my favorite things about running…is eating.

 Now let’s talk about running hills the right way to ensure they really are injury prevention, not creation.